MarsBase7/CarND-Traffic-Sign-Classifier-Project/README.md

 * validation set accuracy of `97.6%`
 * test set accuracy of `95.4%`

-The neural networks model references the **LeNet-5** implementation with some layers and parameters fine tuned.
+The neural networks model of this project references the **LeNet-5** implementation with some layers and parameters fine tuned.
 LeNet-5 is a well known architecture, which chosen by these reasons:

 * LeNet-5 is good at digit recognition, and it can be used in signs recognition similarly.
 * The architecture is concise and elegant, which is beneficial to retrofit.
 * Adjustable parameters are not many for training tune.

-BTW, at the beginning, when original LeNet-5 architecture and data set were used for training, the result accuracy was not so good (lower than 90%).
+BTW, at the beginning, when original LeNet-5 architecture and data set were used for training directly, the result accuracy was not so good (lower than 90%).
 Here is the approach taken for getting a better result:

 * Convert the images to grayscale : Accuracy +2%
 * Normalize the image data : Accuracy +1%